 As you can see from the previous page, there is a lot of history associated with Fyvie Station and the more I look into it the more intersting I find it.

 So over the last few weeks I have been walking along wheat remains of the Banff, Macduff and Turriff Railway Company which was absorbed into the Great North of Scotland Railway network in 1866.

 I have already found a lot of the line has been removed and incorporated into various famres fields so what follows are sections I have found that are still noticable as ex railway lines, straing, of course, immediatly behinf our new house, hence the name.
 Station Brae !

-What I have found is the embankments are easily accessibly from Autumn to print before they also get overgrown, but they are not flooded which is what I found in a lot of sections with cuttings mainly because now there is nowhere for the natural water to escape like it did when the line was operating.
+What I have found is the embankments are easily accessibly from Autumn to Spring before they also get overgrown, but they are not flooded which is what I found in a lot of sections with cuttings mainly because now there is nowhere for the natural water to escape like it did when the line was operating.

-This page will grow !!
+These pages will grow !!

 So the first section I tried to wander along was from Fyvie Station to Meikle Camaloun. there are a few sections passable until the old bridge near Lownie Burn but its easy enough to cross over the track that the bridge used to span.

 The sections are below and the numbers are where the photos were taken